-DEDUCTIONS TAKEN ON THE INSTRUCTION OF THE SUPERIOR JUDGE - p1 Refer to each Specific Level for deductions under this heading.
+DEDUCTIONS TAKEN ON THE INSTRUCTION OF THE SUPERIOR JUDGE

-1. Use of mat to Mount the Double-Mini

-2. Repeating a spotter, mounter, or dismount skill 1.0 pt NOTE : May also lose difficulty of skill - refer to each level.

-3. An initial contact in which one foot strikes the mounter bed before the other as long as both feet contact the mounter bed

-4. Touching the double-mini after landing 0.5 pt

-5. Touching anything other the double-mini bed (i.e. side pad) if elasticity occurs 0.9 pt

-6. Not meeting pass requirements 2.0 pt

-7. For not having two skills per pass 2.0 pt

-8. Performing an illegal skill

-9. Exceeding pass/level requirements

-10. Talking to or giving any form or signal to a competitor by his own spotters or coach during the routine (Maximum deduction per pass - 0.3 pt)

-11. For being spotted after the landing

-The new penalty zone rule applies to where the athlete lands their first skill.
-If it is a straight jump mount that lands all in the red - the pass would be terminated.
-However, If a mounter skill (other than a straight jump) lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be taken.
-If a spotter skill lands all in the red, the pass would not be terminated, but a 0.2 pt. deduction would be terminated.

-- 13. Each $\frac{1}{2}$ and $\frac{1}{1}$ turn (feet to feet) that is short or long by 20N 0.5 pt - 13.1 A jump 1/2 turn will be accepted between 160 and 200 degrees.
-Anything longer will result in a 0.5 pt major deduction.
+Refer to each Specific Level for deductions under this heading.
+1. Use of mat to Mount the Double-Mini 0.5 pt EXCEPTION: Athletes ages 6 & under and athletes with a physical handicap (Who have submitted a letter of fappeal to the AAU Executive Board and received approval) may one 6'x12' folded mat placed flat in front of the do ouble-mini mounting bed with the narrow end running long wise with the Run-up Mat.
+2. Repeating a spotter, mounter, or dismount skill 1.0 pt NOTE: May also lose difficulty of skill - refer to each level.
+3. An initial contact in which one foot strikes the mounter bed before the other as long as both feet cont mounter bed Touching the double-mini after landing • 5.
+Touching anything other the double-mini bed (i.e. side pad) if elasticity occurs 0.9 pt 6.
+Not meeting pass requirements 2.0 pt 7.
+For not having two skills per pass 2.0 pt 8.
+Performing an illegal skill 2.0 pt NOTE: Will also result in loss of skill and termination 9.
+Exceeding pass/level requirements 2.0 pt 10.
+Talking to or giving any form or signal to a competitor by his own spotters or coach during the routine (Maximum deduction per pass - 0.3 pt) 0.3 pt 11.
+For being spotted after the landing 0.8 pt 12.
+For each landing or take-off from the penalty zone in the center of the mini-tramp while performing a mount, spotter or dismount skill 0.2 pt The new penalty zone rule applies to where the athlete lands their first skill.
+If it is a straight jump mount hat lands all in the red - the pass would be terminated.
+However, If a mounter skill (other than a straight jump) land the red, the pass would not be terminated, but a 0.2 pt. deduction would be taken.
+If a spotter skill lands a red, the pass would not be terminated, but a 0.2 pt. deduction would be terminated.
+13. Each 1⁄2 and 1/1 turn (feet to feet) that is short or long by 20N 0 5 nt 13.1.
+A jump 1⁄2 turn will be accepted between 160 and 200 degrees.
+Anything longer will result in a - • major deduction.
 Anything shorter will be called a straight jump.
-If the skill begins or ends facing the side pad, the pass will be terminated. - 13.2 A jump 1/1 turn will be accepted between 340 and 380 degrees.
+If the skill begins or ends facing the side pad, the pass will be terminated.

+13.2.
+A jump 1/1 turn will be accepted between 340 and 380 degrees.
 Anything shorter or longer will result in a 0.5 pt major deduction.
 Anything shorter will be called a 1⁄2 turn.
 If the skill begins or ends facing the side pad, the pass will be terminated.